-Gartner research shows that bad data costs businesses more than thirty per cent of the revenue apart from costing opportunities and reputation.
-For startups, bootstrapped businesses, supply networks and data analytics, losses from sparse data translate into terrible cash leaks, and bad decisions impacting all verticals.
+Gartner’s research shows that bad data costs businesses more than thirty percent of the revenue apart from costing opportunities and reputation.
+For startups, bootstrapped businesses, supply networks, and data analytics, losses from sparse data translate into terrible cash leaks, and bad decisions impacting all verticals.
 The data leaks increase with a company’s growth.
 While negligible at first ($18,000 per month for pre-seed startups), the hidden cost go up to more than $900,000 for semi-startups.

 If your salespeople are relying on old data, which is sourced illegitimately or via non-transparent methods, you can’t expect them to turn to bring quality B2B leads aboard.

-And the fact is while you can certainly don’t do anything about people and processes tampering your data, you can undoubtedly use data appending and scrubbing to ensure the timely sanitisation of data.
+And the fact is while you can certainly don’t do anything about people and processes tampering with your data, you can undoubtedly use data appending and scrubbing to ensure the timely sanitization of data.

-For salespeople, the right bait begins with the identification of right lead, location and methodology.
+For salespeople, the right bait begins with the identification of the right lead, location, and methodology.
 Based on this, they can cast their net or in simpler words, choose the best way to approach them.
-It could be email marketing, a phone call or an F-2-F meeting.
+It could be email marketing, a phone call, or an F-2-F meeting.

 Like a fisherman can’t cast in an empty water body, a salesperson can’t expect to do much with bad data.